 1. Betta Fish Don’t Need Heaters or Filters

 The ongoing misconception that bettas do not need a heater or filter stemmed from when people kept them in small bowls which could not fit these items.
-Since bettas are tropical fish, you will need to place an adjustable heater inside to keep the temperature stable between 68 to 80 degrees Fahrenheit.
+Since bettas are tropical fish, you will need to place an adjustable heater inside to keep the temperature stable – their true temperature preference is 82.5 °F (28 °C), however, they can adjust to temperatures ranging between 75.2 – 86 °F (24 – 30°C).
 The heater helps to keep their water at a desirable temperature and prevents your betta from becoming chilled when the room temperature starts to drop.

-Bettas require filtration systems to create space for beneficial bacteria to grow, along with surface movement to prevent the water from becoming stagnant and dirty.
+Bettas require filtration systems to create space for beneficial bacteria to grow, along with very gentle surface movement to prevent the water from becoming stagnant and dirty.
 You will want to make sure that the filter output is not so strong that it makes it difficult for your betta fish to swim.
+Sponge filters are the best for bettas, as they do not appreciate strong currents.
+Sponge filters also ensure that their tails or fins don’t snag or get caught in the filter’s intake.

 4. Betta Fish Only Evolved from Small Puddles